-- a.
-Students holding departmental assistantships are required to register for 12 credit hours of coursework and maintain a cumulative grade index of 3.0 or better.
+- 1. Students holding departmental assistantships are required to register for 12 credit hours of coursework and maintain a cumulative grade index of 3.0 or better.
 Academic performance below this level will result in automatic review and possible loss of assistantship.
-A thesis is required. - b.
-Assistantship funding for M.S. students is limited to 3 semesters plus 1 summer session from the date of entry into the program, unless an extension is granted.
-Funding cannot exceed two year. - c.
-M.S. students enrolled in the professional option are not eligible for research assistantship support.
+A thesis is required. - 2.
+Assistantship funding for MS students is limited to 3 semesters plus 1 summer session from the date of entry into the program, unless an extension is granted.
+Funding cannot exceed two year. - 3.
+MS students enrolled in the professional option are not eligible for research assistantship support.